 Emotional intelligence is how well we understand our emotions and their impact on the people around us.
-It is also how we connect to others at an emotional level; how we empathise with them; how we motivate them to exceed the limits they had set upon themselves.
+It’s also how we connect to others at an emotional level; how we empathise with them; how we motivate them to exceed the limits they set upon themselves.

 We can split emotional intelligence in leadership into four quadrants.

 They form the foundation of effective communication and influence: